MicahElliott/captain/README.md

 - `CAPT_INTERACTIVE` :: Set to `1` to enable interactive continuation mode in non-dumb terminals (progress past errors)
 - `CAPT_CAVALIER` :: Set to `1` to progress past all errors with no remorse
 - `CAPT_BLACK_TRIGGERS` :: Set to CSV string of individual triggers you wish to disable
 - `CAPT_BLACK_HOOKS` :: Set to CSV string of individual hooks you wish to disable
-- `CAPT_TIMEOUT` :: limit the duration of all triggers
+- `CAPT_TIMEOUT` :: Limit the duration of all triggers
 - `CAPT_FILES_OVERRIDE` :: Set to list of files to run on (instead of git-staged)
 - `CAPT_MAIN_BRANCH` :: Useful for running in CI since default will be feature branch
 - `CAPT_FILE` :: Team-shared control file containing global hooks/triggers